RafaelNTeixeira/Trike/README.md

 ## Description of the Game

 -  `Game Board:` Trike is played on an equilateral triangular hexagon-tessellated grid but since there isn't a good way to represent it in code language we had to opt out for a pyramid grid.
-- `Number of Players:` The game is played by 2 players who choose which colour they want to play with, black or white.
+- `Number of Players:` The game is played by 2 players.
+The first player start initially with the black pieces and the second player with the white ones.
+Colours can be switched after the pie rule.
 - `Game Components:` Black/white checkers are used to represent the two players (represented as `B` and `W`, respectively).
 The last checker (pinned checker) is used to determine the following possible moves, vertically, horizontally and diagonally until a piece or the end of the board is found.
 - `Game Objective:` The primary objective is to trap the pinned checker, and at the end of the game, accumulate as many points as possible.
 - `Movement:` Players take turns moving the pinned checker around the board.
 Passing is not allowed.
 The pawn can move any number of empty points in a straight line, in any direction, but cannot land on or jump over occupied points.